-Welcome to the Safe and Caring Schools website for Manitoba Education and Advanced Learning.
+Welcome to the Safe and Caring Schools website for Manitoba Education and Training.

-Manitoba Education and Advanced Learning has been working for a number of years in a variety of ways to ensure that all students have access to a quality education in safe and caring learning environments, free from physical and emotional harm and respectful of human diversity.
+Manitoba Education and Training has been working for a number of years in a variety of ways to ensure that all students have access to a quality education in safe and caring learning environments, free from physical and emotional harm and respectful of human diversity.

 Creating safe, caring, and responsive schools free from bullying and cyberbullying requires a strong foundation of legislation, policy, and school-based programming.
 It also requires community partnerships that build the capacity of children and youth to engage in healthy relationships based on a sense of shared responsibility for each other.